 You know, this chaos, these brain freezes in the middle of a press conference, it's humiliating.

-By nearly a two to one margin, voters disagree with Biden's claim that China, that climate change is America's greatest national security threat.
+By nearly a two-to-one margin, voters disagree with Biden's claim that China, that climate change is America's greatest national security threat.

-Who's the one third that does believe it?
+Who's the one-third that does believe it?

-Because they're pretty stupid.
+Because they're pretty stupid, not that smart.

-They're they're just playing along and with the script.
+For the most part, European leaders, they're just playing along and with the script.

 Sure, they're getting everything they want out of it.